ian-otieno/Git-Search/README.md

 ## Description

-This is Agular CLI application that allows a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories based on github user name.
+This is  an Angular CLI application that enables a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also search for repositories based on github user name.

 ## Demo Website
 To test this website here is a live demo of the site ;